 WE PLANT TREES – A PIECE OF FOREST FOR EVERY ORDER

-With our project, we want to do more than just produce environmentally friendly clothing.
-We want to show alternatives, create understanding for the complex work steps, provide insights behind the scenes and thereby increase appreciation.
+With our project we want to do more than just produce environmentally friendly clothing.
+We want to show alternatives, create an understanding of the complex work steps, provide insights behind the scenes and thereby increase appreciation.
 Since we use a raw material from nature, we would like to give more back and stand up for nature.

-That's why, since the founding of wijld, we have planted a tree in Mexico for every order and supported a local reforestation project there.
-In 2021, we acquired our own piece of forest near Marsberg in the Sauerland region and started our own reforestation project.
+That's why, since wijld was founded, we have planted a tree in Mexico for every order and supported a local reforestation project there.
+In 2021, we acquired our own piece of forest near Marsberg in the Sauerland and started our own reforestation project.
 We would like to reforest this piece of forest, which has been destroyed by climate change, together with you so that a species-rich forest can emerge.

 WHAT SUSTAINABILITY MEANS TO US